 Singapore’s public hospitals and specialty centers engage in clinical research with the many pharmaceutical, biotechnology and medical technology companies based in Singapore.
 Singapore’s goal is to become Asia’s premier healthcare hub via the attraction of foreign patients.
 There is also an emphasis towards a healthy lifestyle and a focus on preventive care.
 As the population ages, Singapore will experience what is known as “hyper-aging” within the next twenty years.
 The demand for geriatric medicine and rehabilitation medicine is expected to rise.

-Doctors here are also pushing ethical and professional standards, and it is expected that every major hospital in Singapore will have attained the widely recognized American mark of quality health care.
+Doctors here are also pushing ethical and professional standards, and it is expected that every major hospital in Singapore will have attained the widely recognized American mark of quality healthcare.
 Already, the majority of private and public sector hospitals have been accredited by the Joint Commission International (JCI), the overseas arm of the United States' main hospital accreditation agency.

 Singapore represents a good market for the introduction of more advanced health IT systems.
-Singapore has an overwhelming presence of 3G and 4G services which make the adoption of advanced mobile health and telehealth technologies less challenging than other markets.
+Singapore has an overwhelming presence of 3G and 4G services, which make the adoption of advanced mobile health and telehealth technologies less challenging than other markets.
 Some home-based outpatient mobile health and telehealth initiatives are already in place.
 Several public hospitals use a transitional healthcare model whereby medical staffs visit patients at home to ensure that these patients adhere to their medicines regimes.
 This initiative presents a market opportunity for health IT programs to alleviate the strain on healthcare personnel.

-Major competitors of the U.S. are medical devices from Germany, other European economies, Japan and Australia.
+Major competitors of the U.S. are medical devices from Germany, and other European economies, Japan and Australia.
 Local production by multinational corporations and indigenous Singapore companies is primarily for export or contract manufacturing.

 Singapore’s healthcare services are comparable to those of other industrialized nations.
-The plan is to raise health spending to reach US$1.37billion / S $2 billion a year in the next five years.
+The plan is to raise health spending to reach US$1.37billion / S $2 billion a year in the next four years.
 The Singapore government is focused on moving up the value chain by building up services that assist research and healthcare delivery in Singapore and the region.
 A total of 23 hospitals and six specialty centers, provide a complete spectrum of clinical services from basic health screening to complex quaternary care.
-The Joint Commission International (JCI) has accredited 22 Singapore hospitals and healthcare facilities.
+The Joint Commission International (JCI) has accredited 23 Singapore hospitals and healthcare facilities.